rileycong/de-nytaxi/cohorts/2024/03-data-warehouse/homework.md

 Write a query to count the distinct number of PULocationIDs for the entire dataset on both the tables.</br> What is the estimated amount of data that will be read when this query is executed on the External Table and the Table?

-- 0 MB for the External Table and 6.41MB for the Materialized Table
+- 0 MB for the External Table and 6.41MB for the Materialized Table X
 - 18.82 MB for the External Table and 47.60 MB for the Materialized Table
 - 0 MB for the External Table and 0MB for the Materialized Table
 - 2.14 MB for the External Table and 0MB for the Materialized Table